bkolarov/elsys_python_course_9a_2016/term2/exceptions/exceptions.md

 class Person:
   def __init__(self, name):
     if '_' in name:
-      raise NameError('I hardly believe that there is a person with an underscore in his name.') self.name = name
+      raise NameError('Person must not have a name that contains an underscore.') self.name = name

 p1 = Person('Multicet')